Kusha (Ramayana)

+The imperial line that ruled Kingdom of Benares-Kashi and the Maurya Empire, which ruled South Asia from 320 to 185 BCE, claimed descent from Kusha.
+Kusha is said to be a Raghuvamshi Ikshvaku Suryavanshi.
+He got two children from his wife Kumudvati: Athithi (son) and Kanikamalika (daughter, wife of Yadava descent king Mahabhoja).

 Birth and childhood

-The first chapter of Ramayana, Balakanda mentioned Valmiki narrating the Ramayana to his disciples, Lava and Kusha.
-But their birth and childhood is mentioned in the last chapter Uttara Kanda, which is not believed to be the original work of Valmiki.
-According to the legend, a pregnant queen Sita leaves the kingdom of Ayodhya when she learns that the citizens were suspicious when a washerman of Ayodhya questioned Sita's fidelity.
-She then took refuge in the ashram of the sage Valmiki located on the banks of the Tamsa River.
-Sita gave birth to twin sons, Lava and Kusha, at the ashram.
-They were educated and trained in military skills under the tutelage of Valmiki, and also learned the story of Rama.
+According to the Ramayana, a pregnant queen Sita is made to leave the kingdom of Ayodhya by the King, Lord Rama, in order to demonstrate that no one is above Dharma and also to refute the allegation against her by a citizen of his kingdom.
+She then took refuge in the ashram of the sage Valmiki located close to the Triveni Dham where the Tamasa, Sona and Sapta Gandaki rivers meet, located in Chitwan District of Nepal's Tamsa River.
+Sita gave birth to twin sons, Kusha and Lava, at the ashram, where they were educated and trained in military skills under the tutelage of Sage Valmiki.
+They also learned the story of Rama.

-Ashvamedha Yajna
+Ashwamedha Yajna

-During an Ashvamedha Yajna held by Rama, the sage Valmiki, along with Lava and Kusha, attended with Sita in disguise.
+Sage Valmiki, along with Lava and Kusha and a disguised Sita, attend an ashvamedha yajna held by Rama.

 Lava and Kusha chanted the Ramayana in the presence of Rama and a vast audience.
 When Lava and Kusha recited about Sita's exile, Rama became grief-stricken and Valmiki produced Sita.
 Sita, struck with embarrassment and grief, called upon the earth, her mother (Bhūmi), to receive her and as the ground opened, she vanished into it.
-Rama then learned that Lava and Kusha were his children.
+Rama then learnt that Lava and Kusha were his children.

-In some versions, Lava and Kusha capture the horse of the sacrifice and defeat Rama's brothers and their army.
-When Rama came to fight with them, Maharishi Valmiki intervenes, and Sita discloses to their sons that their father is Rama.
+In some versions, Lava and Kusha capture the horse of the sacrifice and defeat Rama's brothers and their army and when Rama came to fight with them.
+Sita intervened and unites the father and sons.

 Legends

 Kushavati was a city in Kosala Kingdom as related in the epic Ramayana.
 The king of Kosala, Rama, installed his son Lava at Shravasti and Kusha at Kushavati.

 Cantos sixteen to nineteen of the Ānanda Rāmāyaṇa describe the exploits of Rama's progeny.
 The manifestation of a Goddess appears before Kusha, declaring to be the Tutelary deity of the ancient capital of Ayodhya.
 She described the condition of the deserted city, which had been abandoned and ruined since King Ram became inactive for some time.
 Kusha sets forth with his whole army to restore the city to its former splendor.

-Canto sixteen describes Kushas marriage with the Naga Queen Kumudvatī.
-While residing in Ayodhya in the summer, Kusha goes to the Sarayu to bathe with the ladies of the court.
-While sporting in the river, he loses a great gem bestowed to him by his father.
-In anger, Kusha threatens to shoot an arrow into the river, whereupon the river parted revealing Kumudvatī.